aaronmckinstry706/aaronmckinstry706.github.io/_posts/2019-1-7-Doing-It-Right.md

 (I do this in part for future employers--but, mostly, for myself.
 I just *have* to do it right.)

-This series of posts will consist of several parts, outlined (roughly) below.
+This series of posts will consist of three broad sections, outlined (roughly) below.

 1. Define the problem.

-2. Constrain the solution.

 3. Design a solution with good use of EIP.